Bichon Poodle (Bichon Poo), Also known as a Poochon or a Bichpoo, is a designer dog that’s created by crossing the Bichon Frise and the Poodle.

 Because most small dogs are prone to dental issues, dry foods and treats are best.
-Do not give Poochons too much food, as they are prone to obesity.
+Do not give Poochons too much food, as they are likely to obesity.

-You should give Poochons high-quality, all-natural foods to reduce the risk of allergies, which is a health concern that plagues both Poodles and Bichons.
+It would be best if you gave Poochons high-quality, all-natural foods to reduce the risk of allergies, which is a health concern that plagues both Poodles and Bichons.
 Visit a reputable pet store to get a good selection of quality foods for Bichon Poos.

 Bichon Poodle Training

 They respond very well to praise and positive reinforcements but will detach if yelled at.
 The best way to get an enjoyable training session is to be kind and gentle to your dog.

-This is why obedience training is important.
+This is why obedience training is essential.
 Establish your dominance and be the pack leader.
 Do not treat your Poochon like a small baby, or he will become demanding and stubborn.

 To ensure your dog is confident, secure, and great with children, interact with your neighbors and their pets, or enroll your Poochon in a puppy kindergarten.

 Crate training works best when house training your Poochon as they like to go to the toilet away from where they sleep.

 Make training sessions short, and space sessions out to multiple times in a day.
 Do not repeat the same command over and over.
 Poochons love mental stimulation and challenges as these ensure they do not get bored.

 Activity or exercise requirements

 Bichon Poodle is not a couch potato and can be as energetic, active, and feisty as its size allows him to be.
 However, because of his small size, moderate exercise tends to tire him out quickly.

 Poochons may start running fast around the house without any warning, but this random energy is short-lived, and often ends as abruptly as it begins.

 If you live in an apartment, you have to walk your dog more than once every day and find a suitable doggie park where he can get some extra playtime.

 Bichon Poodle Health concerns

-However, it is always important to know the health issues that affect the parent breeds in order to know what problems to watch out for in your dog.
+However, it is always important to know the health issues that affect the parent breeds to know what problems to watch out for in your dog.

 Bich-poos are prone to ear infections if their ears are not dried within minutes of getting wet.
-Like other small animals.
-Bich-poos can suffer fractures when dropped from any height.
+Like other small animals, Bich-poos can suffer fractures when dropped from any height.

 It is also important to ask for the medical records of your puppy’s parents to know which issues they may have.

-What’s good about ’em:
+What’s good about them: